 At the start of the cut, the left hand holds the work against the infeed table and fence, while the right hand pushes the work down and toward the knives.
 After the cut is underway, the new surface rests on the outfeed table.
 The left hand should then be moved to the work on the outfeed table, at the same time maintaining flat contact with the fence.
-The right hand presses the work forward, and before the right hand reaches the cutterhead, it should be moved to the work on the outfeed table to pull the rest of the board through.
+The right hand presses the work forward, and before the right end of the stock reaches the cutterhead, the right hand should be moved to the work on the outfeed table to pull the rest of the board through.